-It happens sometimes that you install or update a plugin, and then, you can’t access your admin area or any page on your website.
+It happens sometimes that you install or update a plugin, and then, you can’t access your admin area, or any page in your website.
 That’s an issue with your plugin that you’ve updated.

 In other cases, the hosting provider can be the problem.
 Now, if you get a WordPress blank page without any error after a plugin update, then, follow these easy steps to fix the problem.

 To be able to solve the problem, you need to have access to your blog or website files using an FTP client.
 I recommend Filezilla for the shared hosting servers, and Cyberduck for the VPS and the dedicated servers.
 Both works, but, you need the second one that encrypts the connections for better security.

 In the below screenshot example, I’ll use the Cyberduck software to show you the exact steps to follow.

 As the problem was caused by a plugin update, and not any other thing, you need to deactivate that exact plugins from your WordPress directory.
 To do that, login using your FTP software, then, find the directory called